ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ClickHouse will check the highest priority resolver type for the request protocol.
 If it is not defined, it will check the next highest priority resolver type, until it reaches the environment resolver.
 This also allows a mix of resolver types can be used.

+## background_part_check_time_to_total_time_ratio

+Limit on ratio of time spent by background check to total time spent on part checks.
+0.01 means background checks can't spent more than 1% of time for part checks

+Type: Double

+Default: 0.5